 It is a requirement that initial staff contact by Councillors on any matter is made through the Chief Executive Officer, Deputy CEO, or another person nominated by the CEO.
-A schedule of staff members, who the CEO has identified as being suitable to be contacted is available to Councillors.

 Should a Councillor wish to contact any other member of staff directly, a request shall first be made to the Chief Executive Officer, who will assess the request.